bekencorp/bk_avdk/docs/bk7258/en/projects/media/doorbell/index.rst

 1. Introduction
 ---------------------------------

 This project is a demo of a USB camera door lock, supporting end-to-end (BK7258 device) to mobile app demonstrations.
+Support multi camera switch for door lock, include 1 dvp and 2 uvc.
+The default use 16M psram.

 1.1 Specifications